Kinney National Company: Spinoff and reorganization

 Kinney Services announced plans in June 1971 to separate into two distinct companies: one focused on media and entertainment, and the other towards the service industry.
 On August 7, 1971, Kinney Services' non-entertainment assets (with exception to Hackensack Bank) were spun off as a separate company named National Kinney Corporation.
 On December 13, 1971, Kinney Services' directors suggested renaming the company after Warner Bros. and it would reincorporate as Warner Communications Inc. on February 10, 1972, and traded on the New York Stock Exchange as WCI.
 Steve Ross was WCI's sole CEO, President, and Chairman.
-William V. Frankel previously held the position of Chairman until his death on July 1, 1972.
+William V. Frankel previously held the position of chairman until his death on July 1, 1972.

-Morton Rosenthal, Caesar Kimmel, Edward Rosenthal, and Charles A. Agemian each retired from Warner Communications between 1976 to 1984.
+Morton Rosenthal, Caesar Kimmel, Edward Rosenthal, and Charles A. Agemian each retired from Warner Communications between 1976 and 1984.
 Warner Communications enjoyed stability until its decline with Atari and fended off a merger attempt by News Corporation in 1984.

 In 1990, Warner and Time Inc. merged to form Time Warner (now Warner Bros.
 Discovery).
-Steve Ross died of prostate cancer on December 21, 1992, and his positions as CEO and Chairman were passed to Gerald Levin, his chosen successor.
+Steve Ross died of prostate cancer on December 21, 1992, and his positions as CEO and chairman were passed to Gerald Levin, his chosen successor.

-Former Assets
+Former assets

 Sold to Sandgate Corporation

 In its early years of business, Kinney Services treated Kinney Rent-A-Car as its flagship division or "crown jewel", but the rental division began to lag behind its sister divisions and was eventually sold to Sandgate Corporation for $11 Million on October 1, 1968.
 It's likely Kinney also sold its two Long Island car leasing firms, to Sandgate as well.